samyouaret/learn-redis/README.md

 ### Can we move a list to another?

 the answer is yes, we can use the `MOVE` command to move a list **atomically** to another.

+## Sets

+SET is unordered collection

+    SADD online-users 1002

+To check an item if it is a memeber:

+    SISMEMBER online-users 1001

+To get all members(not in production)

+    SMEMBERS online-users

+To get length(cardinality) of a set:

+    SCARD online-users

+Use `SSCAN` to iteratively read members

+     SSCAN online-users 0  match 100*

+To remove an element from list.

+     SREM online-users 1001

+to pop randomly a subset of elements

+     SPOP online-users 2

+### Set intersction/diffrence

+to get intersection/diff  between two sets. note that intersection return the items present in first set and not in other sets.

+    SINTER odd prime

+    SDIFF odd prime